-With the winter months upon us, a hot drink to keep the chill at bay is an absolutely necessary thing to have on hand.
-That’s why, here, we’re going to look at 7 of the best recipes to keep you warm this winter.
-If you’re looking for any coffee equipment you might need to complete these recipes, check back at Pound Coffee for the best advice.
+With the winter months upon us, a hot drink to keep the chill at bay is an essential thing to have on hand.
+That’s why, here, we will look at our top 7 coffee recipes to keep you warm this winter

 1. Cinnamon Bun Latte

-There’s no snack quite as good as a warm cinnamon bun straight from the oven.
-So, why not infuse that flavor with a nice latte to keep you warm this winter.
-The first recipe on our list is a cinnamon bun latte that’s just as easy to make as it is delicious!
+The first recipe on our list is a cinnamon bun latte that’s just as easy to make as delicious!

 2. Chocolate Coffee